Namespaces

 Priority of namespaces

-So in the example before, shortcuts from .us override those from en, and both those from o.
-Overriden shortcuts become not reachable.
+So in the example above, shortcuts from .us override those from en, and both override those from o.
+Overridden shortcuts become not reachable.

 Per-call namespace, also overrides language or country